zhullyb/monyhar/monyhar/docs/patterns/domain-lens.md

 A common use of domain lenses is to extract only the data needed to display an object into a separate type, to decouple the object from its display logic.
-One Chromium example of this is [TabRendererData], which encapsulates only the state of a Tab needed to draw that Tab somewhere, without providing access to the Tab's underlying webcontents or any methods for mutating it.
+One Monyhar example of this is [TabRendererData], which encapsulates only the state of a Tab needed to draw that Tab somewhere, without providing access to the Tab's underlying webcontents or any methods for mutating it.